How to Write a Musical Theatre Resume in 2026: Step-by-Step Guide

 Musicianship or technical skills

-This is your chance to show how seriously you take your craft.
+This is your chance to show how seriously you take your craft and the time you’ve spent training and continue to spend training to stay up to date on your craft.

 Additional Skills: Show What Makes You Unique